2025-2026 College Football Bowl Games Betting

 First, gamblers must keep in mind that the four top bowl games are tied into the 2025-26 College Football Playoff.

-On December 31, 2025, the Ohio State Buckeyes will face the winner of the first round CFP game between the Miami-FL Hurricanes and the Texas A&M Aggies in the Cotton Bowl.
+On December 31, 2025, the Ohio State Buckeyes will face the Miami-FL Hurricanes in the Cotton Bowl, the first of the College Football Playoff quarterfinal games.

 On Thursday, January 1, 2026, three bowl games will serve as College Football Playoff quarterfinal games.

-The Texas Tech Red Raiders will face the winner of the first-round CFP matchup between the Oregon Ducks and James Madison Dukes in the Orange Bowl.
+The Texas Tech Red Raiders will face the Oregon Ducks in the Orange Bowl.

-The Rose Bowl will host the Indiana Hoosiers and the winner of the first round game between the Alabama Crimson Tide and the Oklahoma Sooners.
+The Rose Bowl will have the Indiana Hoosiers taking on the Alabama Crimson Tide.

-Finally, the Sugar Bowl features the Georgia Bulldogs and the winner of the first-round game between the Ole Miss Rebels and the Tulane Green Wave.
+Finally, the Sugar Bowl features the Georgia Bulldogs against the Ole Miss Rebels.

 2025-26 College Football Bowl Games